fermezag05/proyectoBD/README.md

-  COUNT(CASE WHEN domestic IS NULL THEN 1 END) AS null_domestic_count, COUNT(CASE WHEN latitude IS NULL THEN 1 END) AS null_latitude_count, COUNT(CASE WHEN longitude IS NULL THEN 1 END) AS null_longitude_count, COUNT(CASE WHEN location IS NULL THEN 1 END) AS null_location_count --from staging
+  COUNT(CASE WHEN domestic IS NULL THEN 1 END) AS null_domestic_count, COUNT(CASE WHEN latitude IS NULL THEN 1 END) AS null_latitude_count, COUNT(CASE WHEN longitude IS NULL THEN 1 END) AS null_longitude_count, COUNT(CASE WHEN location IS NULL THEN 1 END) AS null_location_count

 FROM staging;
 ```